DanielKrawisz/Entropy/Physics.md

 $$a(t) = x''(t) = v'(t)$$

 Galileo attempted to describe physics in terms of what would now be called differential equations.
 By contrast, geometers like Apollonius of Perga treated curves in terms of relationships between geometric objects.
 For example, a point on a parabola is always the same distance from some given point called the *focus* and a line called the *directrix*.
 Although conic sections are important in physics, they are not the whole story of any kind of motion.
-For example, Galileo observed not only that free-falling bodies trace out parabolas, but that their motion parallel to the surface of the Earth is uniform.
-This observation adds a nuance which might have been missed by a geometer that prefigures the later notion of a force vector.
+For any curve there are many parameterizations, whereas a physical motion represents one individual parameterization.
+Galileo observed not only that free-falling bodies trace out parabolas, but that their motion parallel to the surface of the Earth is uniform.
+This observation adds a nuance that prefigures the later notion of a force vector which might have been missed by a classical geometer.

-Since Galileo, the most fundamental laws of physics have all been of the form
+Since Galileo, the most fundamental known laws of physics have had the form

 $$a(t) = f(x(t), v(t))$$

 where $f$ is some function.
-Differential equations of form are called *second-order*, which means that all derivatives of $x$ that are second-order or higher are determined by $x$ and its first derivative.
-At some time $t_0$, both $x(t_0)$ and $v(t_0)$ can be thought of as free parameters.
-Once they are given, then the entire function is determined for all time, both backwards and forwards.
-This is true because
+Differential equations of this form are called *second-order*, which means that all derivatives of $x$ that are second-order or higher are determined by $x$ and its first derivative.
+This is why higher derivatives of the position do not have their own name.
+They are all determined by the acceleration and do not enter into the differential equation, so there's no reason to talk much about them.

+If a function like $f$ can be determined from observations of moving bodies, then it can be used to predict the motion of a body given an initial position $x_0$ and velocity $v_0$ at a given time $t_0$.
+Since

 $$x(t) = \iint dt^2 a(t)$$

+the position is determined from the acceleration up to two arbitrary additive constants of integration.

+$$\iint dt^2 a(t) = \int dt \bar{v}(t) + C_v = \bar{x}(t) + C_v t + C_x$$

-If $a(t)$ is determined but not $x(t)$, each integral will involve an additive constant that one is free to select as desired.
-These can be selected to set the values of $v(t_0)$ and $v(t_0)$.
+Here $\bar{v}$ and $\bar{x}$ are indefinite integrals that result from integrating $a$.
+The constants of integration $C_v$ and $C_x$ can be selected to set the values of $v(t_0)$ and $v(t_0)$.
 Once given, no other free parameters are available.

-This is why higher derivatives of the position do not have their own name.
-They are all determined by the acceleration and do not enter into the differential equation, so there's no reason to talk about them very much.
+Of course, the integral cannot be performed because initially we do not know acceleration as a function of time, other than at $t_0$ when it can be determined from $f(x_0, t_0)$.
+However, implicitly there is still some function $a(t)$ which could be integrated if it were known.

 ### Uniform Motion

-Sciency typically proceeds by separating things into smaller pieces so that they can be examined in isolation and controlled experiments can be designed with them.
+Science typically proceeds by separating things into smaller pieces so that they can be examined in isolation and controlled experiments can be designed with them.
 Thus Galileo attempted to imagine what motion without interaction would be like by extrapolating from what he could observe.
 He could not prepare a frictionless vaccuum, but he could observe what happened as friction and other interactions were minimized.
 He imagined a ball that rolled along an infinite flat plane without friction and argued that it would roll at the same velocity forever.

 Such a body would be described by the law